johnbarhorst/blog/blog_pages/Formatting_Markdown.md

 - Either way, you need to include one of those fallback settings.

-I'm second guessing using Remark so far.
-I think I'm going to want to get a little more robust with how I display code.
-Eyeballing MDX, and MDX has it's own Next specific package.
-I'm also not super keen on using

-Found documentation on using MDX to be kind of lacking.
-Without a clear path forward, I started looking around a bit.
-React-Markdown appears to be a popular option, and can work along side the graymatter package I'm already using.
-One thing I like is that I don't have to use `_dangerouslySetInnerHTML`.
-I realize that `_dangerouslySetInnerHTML` isn't always bad, but it being named as a warning is certainly working on me.
+There's a lot of options for markdown rendering libraries.
+Using just remark, I could process the markdown file into HTML and feed it into a jsx element using `_dangerouslySetInnerHTML`.
+I realize that `_dangerouslySetInnerHTML` isn't always bad, but it being named as a warning makes me want to avoid it.
+I guess that's the point!

 Turns out that the current version of React-Markdown is an ES Module only package, and it does not want to play nice with Nexts compiling.
 Even though I'm using `import ReactMarkdown from 'react-markdown';`, it still causes an error when I try to view the page.